 Paleo camping – yet another classic summer activity that takes on a new twist when you are on a special diet.
-Whether you have food allergies or are just trying to be healthy, camping while Paleo is definitely different
+Whether you have food allergies or are just trying to be healthy, camping while Paleo is definitely different.
+These hobo packets are sure to make a positive impression though!

 A few years ago I wrote a post about a camping trip we took.
 Ironically enough, it was about Rifle Falls, Colorado – which is where we went again this past weekend.
 We actually DO go camping in lots of places, and haven't been back to Rifle between these trips.
 Just kind of funny that I must feel some urge to blog about it each time we go there.